Beilein Receives Bob Frederick Sportsmanship Award

 Before assuming the coaching responsibilities at Canisius, Beilein turned a once-dismal LeMoyne squad into a Division II contender during his nine seasons (1983-1992).
 In 1987-88, LeMoyne won a school-record 24 games, was crowned Mideast conference champions and earned a berth in the Division II tournament.
 Beilein served a one-year stint at Nazareth College in Rochester, N.Y., from 1982-83, leading the program to a 20-6 record.
 He accepted his first collegiate head coaching position, in 1978, at Erie Community College in Buffalo, N.Y., posting a 75-43 record in four years.
 Beilein began his coaching career at Newfane Central High in Newfane, N.Y., for three years before heading to Erie CC.

 Beilein played college basketball at Wheeling College (now Wheeling Jesuit University) from 1971-75 and served as team captain during his junior season.
 He received a bachelor's degree in history in 1975 and earned a master's degree in education from Niagara in 1981.
 In May of 2005, Beilein served as Wheeling Jesuit's commencement speaker while earning an honorary degree at the school's 47th commencement ceremonies.

-A native of Burt, N.Y., he and his wife, Kathleen, have been married for 33 years.
+A native of Burt, N.Y., he and his wife, Kathleen, have been married for 35 years.
 Together, they have one daughter, Seana, who married Ryan Hendricks in 2007, and three sons, Patrick, Mark and Andrew.
-In 2011, the Beilein's welcomed their first grandchild, Finley Rose Hendricks.
+The Beilein's have two grandchildren, Finley and Johnny.

 The John Beilein File